Carbon Footprint

 Note: please recycle your used incandescent, CFL, or LED bulbs.
 These items should NOT be discarded in your curbside waste or recycling bins.
 Instead, take these used items to local recycling centers

-• Use Less Hot Water, Wash Only Full Loads in Your Washing Machine & Take Shorter Showers - The water heater is a large user of energy in most homes and 90% of the energy used to wash clothes is from heating the water.
-Reduce over 100 lbs. of CO2 per year.
+• Use Less Hot Water, Wash Only Full Loads in Your Washing Machine, & Take Shorter Showers - The water heater is a large energy user in most homes, and 90% of the energy used to wash clothes is from heating the water. this can reduce over 100 lbs. of CO2 per year.

-• Adjust Your Thermostat – Cool your home at 78 degrees or warmer with the thermostat fan set to “auto”.
-Raise the temperature to 82 degrees or warmer when you’re away from home.
-Reduce 2,000 lbs. of CO2 per year.
+• Adjust Your Thermostat – When you're away from home, cool your home to around 78 degrees with the thermostat set to “auto”.
+This can help reduce about 2,000 lbs. of CO2 per year.

 • Clean Air Conditioning Filters – Clean your A/C filters monthly to save energy and money on cooling costs.
-Reduce 350 lbs. of CO2 per year.
+This can help reduce about 350 lbs. of CO2 per year.

 • Unplug Unused Electronics – When electronic devices are turned off but still plugged in, they continue to use energy.
-Reduce over 1,000 lbs. of CO2 per year.
+This can help reduce over 1,000 lbs. of CO2 per year.

 • Limit the Time You Run Your Pool Pump – In summer, no more than 6 hours a day.
 In winter, no more than 4 hours a day.
-Reduce hundreds of lbs. of CO2 per year.
+This can reduce hundreds of lbs. of CO2 per year.

-• Avoid Using Multiple Refrigerators - If you have an extra refrigerator that is not kept full or is hardly used, turn it off or get rid of it.
-Reduce hundreds of lbs. of CO2 per year.
+• Avoid Using Multiple Refrigerators - If you have an extra refrigerator that is not kept full or is hardly used, consider turning it off, donating it, or safely disposing of it.
+This can reduce hundreds of lbs. of CO2 per year.

-• Reduce Garbage - Buy products with less packaging and recycle paper, plastic and glass.
-Reduce 1,000 lbs. of CO2 per year.
+• Reduce Garbage - Buy products with less packaging and recycle paper, plastic, and glass when possible.
+This can reduce about 1,000 lbs. of CO2 per year.

-• Plant Native Drought Resistant Plants – Xeriscape is quality landscaping that conserves water and protects the environment.
-Trees intake carbon dioxide and make clean air for us to breathe.
+• Plant Native & Drought-Resistant Plants – Trees intake CO2 and help clean the air we breathe.
+Xeriscaping is quality landscaping that conserves water and protects the environment.
 Visit NatureScape Broward for more information.

-*Calculated based on the average carbon footprint of a 500ml water bottle, which is estimated to be 82.8g by:
+*Calculated based on the average carbon footprint of a 500ml water bottle, which is estimated to be 82.8g by sciencing.com.

 Tips to be Sustainable on the Road